RoughlyUnderscore/UnderscoreEnchants/CONTRIBUTING.md

 ### Expectations
 You should not be contributing if you have nothing to bring to the table.
 Here are the general guidelines:

+###### What's not welcome
+Contributions that...
+* only focus on fixing code style;
+* only optimize something;
+* only add unit tests;
+* add/remove easter eggs
+are **not welcome**.<br>
+In addition, contributions that largely refactor a big part of the code just for the sake of structuring are **frowned upon, but not forbidden**.
+However, care to document the new code structure in the commit message for it to have a chance to be accepted.

 ###### What's welcome

-1) Making a contribution that only focuses on fixing code style is **not welcome**.
-2) Making a contribution that only optimizes something is **not welcome**.
-3) Making a contribution that only adds unit tests is **not welcome**.
-4) Making a contribution that adds/removes an easter egg is **not welcome**.
-5) Making a contribution that largely refactors a big part of the code is **frowned upon, but not forbidden**.
-However, care to document the new code structure in the commit message for it to have a chance to be accepted.

-###### What isn't welcome

-1) Making a contribution that fixes a bug is **welcome**.
+Contributions that...
+* fix bugs;
-2) Making a contribution that adds a new API method or fixes its implementation is **welcome**.
+* add new API methods or fix its implementations;
-3) Making a contribution that adds a feature is **welcome**.
+* add features;
-4) Making a contribution that refactors a minor but tedious part of the code (such as removing a clearly redundant variable in 100 places) is **welcome**.
+* refactor a minor but tedious part of the code (such as removing a clearly redundant variable in 100 places) are **welcome**.

 ###### What should every contribution have